 Cover with a lid tightly fitting lid and place the dish in the oven.
 Set the temperature at 180C/350F for about 1 hour 45 minutes.
 You can pre-heat the oven if you want to, but it's not really necessary.

-One tip I will give you though is to check half way through the cooking and make sure that the dish isn’t drying out.
-If the lid on your casserole dish doesn’t fit really tightly, you may find that there may be some evapouration which will cause the dish to lose too much liquid.
+One tip I will give you though is to check halfway through the cooking and make sure that the dish isn't drying out.
+If the lid on your casserole dish doesn't fit really tightly, you may find that there may be some evaporation which will cause the dish to lose too much liquid.
 If this happens, just top up with extra stock.

 Make the dumplings